acidki/Fun-things-you-can-do-with-Linux-Terminal/README.md

 # Fun-things-you-can-do-with-Linux-Terminal

-This repo contains commands for some pretty basic but fun stuffs you can do with your linux terminal ,but before you start reading the commands you should know a few things:
+This repo contains terminal commands that covers everything from essential productivity to the "I’m bored at 2 AM" essentials ,but before you start reading the commands you should know a few things:

         1. I'm using Ubuntu here but you can use any distros .
         2. All of these commands should work with other distros but in case they don't work you can find alternative commands on the internet